-A cosmetic laser technician is a skincare specialists who performs laser treatments such as laser hair removal, tattoo removal, wrinkle reduction and more!
+A cosmetic laser technician is a skin care specialists who performs laser treatments such as laser hair removal, tattoo removal, wrinkle reduction and more!
 They typically work at a medical spa under the supervision of a medical director.
-Cosmetic laser technicians can also be found at doctor’s offices, dermatologists’ offices and other medical settings.
+Cosmetic laser technicians can also be found at physician’s offices, dermatologists’ offices and other medical settings.

-To become a cosmetic laser technician, certification is required by most states; however, the regulations do vary in each state.
-Many schools offer continuing education for estheticians, doctors, nurses and other medical professionals who want to become certified cosmetic laser technicians.
+To become a laser tech, certification is required by most states; however, the regulations vary in each state.
+Many esthetics schools offer continuing education (CE/CME credits) for physicians, nurses and medical professionals who want to become certified cosmetic laser technicians.

-According to the U.S. Bureau of Labor Statistics, the median annual salary for skincare specialists (including cosmetic laser technicians) is $30,270 per year.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for skin care specialists (including laser techs) is $30,270 per year.
 In some cases, cosmetic laser technicians can also earn commission on top of their salary.
-Many doctors and nurses choose to become a certified laser technician to earn supplemental income, increasing their earning potential.
+Many physicians and nurses choose to become a certified laser technician to earn supplemental income and increase their earning potential.

-One of the most common questions asked by perspective students is, “What job opportunities exist as a cosmetic laser tech?”
+One of the most common questions we are asked by perspective students is, “What job opportunities exist as a cosmetic laser tech?”
 Here are some of the possibilities:

 - Physicians’ offices.
 A decade ago, cosmetic treatments were primarily performed by plastic surgeons and dermatologists with several years of training.
-Now, primary care doctors, obstetricians and OB/GYNs are adding different medical aesthetic services to their practices, because they are cash based, and there’s no insurance hassles.
+Now, primary care physicians, obstetricians and OB/GYNs are adding different aesthetic services to their practices, because they are cash-based, and there are no insurance hassles.

 - Medical spas.
 Cosmetic lasers compliment non-laser treatments like Botox, dermal fillers and oxygen facials.
 With recent advances in technology, medical spas are expanding their offerings to include aesthetically- and medically-based services.

 - Day spas and beauty salons.
 While day spas typically focus on relaxation and rejuvenation, they have recognized the need to add these services to deliver more dramatic results.
-Some businesses have brought in a doctor or nurse to provide medical aesthetic treatments to their patients who might get laser hair removal and Botox elsewhere.
+Some businesses have brought in a physician or nurse to provide cosmetic procedures to their clients who might already get laser hair removal and Botox elsewhere.